theapache64/theapache64.github.io/src/content/blog/why-r8-preferred-bmw-over-audi.md

 ## 🤝 Thanks

 Thanks for reading!
-If you'd like me to dive deeper into the topic or continue with a part two, let me know in the comments.
-I'm not a regular blogger, but if you found this post helpful or interesting, I'd love your feedback.
-And if it didn’t hit the mark, feel free to share that too! :)
+If you'd like me to dive deeper into the topic or continue with a part two, let me know.
+I'm not a regular blogger, so if you found this post helpful or interesting or it didn’t hit the mark, I'd love your feedback for that as well  in the comments 👇